mpontus/create-react-app-hot-loader/README.md

 # Create React App Hot Loader

-Webpack dev server for create-react-app projects built for hot reloading.
+Webpack dev-server for [create-react-app](https://github.com/facebookincubator/create-react-app) projects with support for hot reloading.

 ## Introduction

-Adding react-hot-loader to your application requires some changes to the webpack pipeline.
-For create-react-app projects webpack configuration files remain hidden until the developer ejects.
-Unfortunatelly ejecting comes at a price of losing the convent updates to features beyond just dev server.
+Adding react-hot-loader to your application requires changing webpack configuration.
+Create-react-app hides webpack files from the developer until they eject.
+By ejecting you lose the convenience of updates to features beyond just dev-server.

-The solution is to delegate the responsiblity for running the dev server to another library.
-This package comes with webpack dev server preconfigured for create-react-app projects and supporting react-hot-loader out of the box.
+The solution is to delegate the responsibility of running the dev-server to another library.
+This package comes with webpack server configured for create-react-app projects and with support for [react hot loader](https://github.com/gaearon/react-hot-loader).

 ## Installation

-Both local and global installations are supported by this package.
+Package supports both local and global installations.

-Chose local installation if you want to provide other contributors with the convenience of real hot reloading.
-Go for global installation if you have several create-react-app projects which you don't want to pollute with external dependencies.
+Add this package to your project if you want to share the experience of real hot reloading with other developers.

+Install the server globally if you want to avoid bringing in extra dependencies.

 ### Locally

-Run following command to install custom dev server on a per-project basis:
+Run following command to add this package to your project:

 ```bash
 $ npm install --dev create-react-app-hot-loader
 ```

-Open package.json and change `start` entry inside `scripts` section to execute new dev server:
+Open package.json and change `start` script to run different server:

 ```diff
   "scripts": {